aggnostos/seedex-docs/en/user-guide/seedex-agent.md

 * `sdx vpn remove <protocol> <name>` revokes a client. `sdx vpn remove <protocol> --all` revokes every client of the protocol.
 * `sdx vpn config [<protocol>]` shows the endpoint, public key, and, for `awg`, the obfuscation parameters.
 * `sdx vpn export [<protocol> [<name>]] [-o <dir>]` writes the client configs as `.conf` files that `sdx import` accepts on the router.
 Files are named `<server>-<protocol>-<name>.conf`.
 With a link, you don't need this: the router pulls the configs itself.
-* `sdx vpn rotate [<protocol>]` generates server keys and, for `awg`, obfuscation parameters again.
+* `sdx vpn rotate [<protocol>]` generates new server keys and, for `awg`, new obfuscation parameters.
 Every client of the protocol stops working.
 Add the clients again.
 * `sdx vpn start`, `stop`, and `restart` take an optional protocol.

 ## Proxy